RomanSaranindev/RomanSaranindev/README.md

 -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -
 🟡 Personal qualities:
 -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -
-🟡 Lack of bad habits, energy, initiative, independence, responsibility, sociability, quick learning, desire to work and develop as a developer.
+🟡 Lack of bad habits; energy; initiative; independence; responsibility; sociability; quick learning; desire to work and develop as a developer.
 -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -  - -